Nick Cotton: Development and storylines

-In January 2014, Dot's lodger Poppy Meadow receives a phone call from Nick, who wants to speak to Dot.
-After being told by Sharon Rickman that Nick is bad news, she refuses to let him talk to her.
+In January 2014, Dot's lodger Poppy Meadow (Rachel Bright) receives a phone call from Nick, who wants to speak to Dot.
+After being told by Sharon Rickman (Letitia Dean) that Nick is bad news, she refuses to let him talk to her.
 Two months later, Dot is told by the police that Nick has died of respiratory failure from a heroin overdose the previous week.
-One of the police officers who breaks the news to Dot is Nick's son Charlie Cotton.
-Charlie explains that he was conceived from a brief marriage Nick had with his mother Yvonne back in the 1980s.
-During the funeral, Charlie and undertaker Les Coker prevent Dot from looking in the coffin.
+One of the police officers who breaks the news to Dot is Nick's son Charlie Cotton (Declan Bennett).
+Charlie explains that he was conceived from a brief marriage Nick had with his mother Yvonne (Pauline McLynn) back in the 1980s.
+During the funeral, Charlie and undertaker Les Coker (Roger Sloman) prevent Dot from looking in the coffin.
 Dot is suspicious and invites Yvonne to tell the truth and she assures Dot that Charlie is her grandson.
-A few weeks later, Carol Jackson asks Charlie for advice, when he leaves his phone at her house, she answers a call and discovers that Nick is still alive.
+A few weeks later, Carol Jackson (Lindsey Coulson) asks Charlie for advice, when he leaves his phone at her house, she answers a call and discovers that Nick is still alive.
 Following this, it is revealed that Charlie has been impersonating a police officer and is actually a caretaker at a care home where Yvonne works.
 Charlie leaves work to find his car windows have been smashed, with a message from Nick, confirming he'd done it.